evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 **There are more output formats!**.
 You can also export Report results in formats like HTML, JSON, dataframe, and more.
 Refer to the [Output Formats](output_formats.md) for details.
 {% endhint %}

 **Example 4**.
-You can customize some of the Metrics inside the Preset by passing parameters to it.
-For example, calculate quality metrics for a binary probabilistic classification model with a custom decision threshold instead of default 0.5:
+You can customize some of the Metrics inside the Preset.
+For example, set a custom decision threshold (instead of default 0.5) when computing classification quality metrics:

 ```python
 dataset_report = Report(metrics=[